401(k) loans: What they are and how they work

 If you’ve taken out a 401(k) loan, you’ll have five years to pay it back in most cases.
 And if you don’t repay it on time, you’ll be stuck paying income taxes and penalties on an early distribution if you are under age 59 1/2.

-Because of the potential consequences of not repaying your 401(k) loan on time, it’s important to go into this loan with a plan.
+Because of the potential consequences of not repaying your 401(k) loan on time, it’s important to have a plan.
 Take a look at your personal finances and determine how quickly you can pay off the loan.
 Determine the frequency of payments — weekly, biweekly, monthly, or quarterly — and how much you can pay each time.

-Ideally, you should aim for a repayment plan that accomplishes two things:
+Ideally, you should aim for a repayment plan that:

 - Allows you to repay your loan on time or early